 Installing pGenie on macOS¶

-There are two ways to install pGenie on macOS: downloading a pre-built binary or building from source.
+There are two ways to install pGenie on macOS: using Homebrew or building from source.

 Option 2 — From Source¶